Anddii/dx12_play/dx12_play/README.md

    5. 12.5 Initialize the vertex buffer view.
 5. Create and record the bundle
 6. Create synchronization objectsand wait until assets have been uploaded to the GPU
+7. Create and record the bundle
+8. Create Texture (SRV)
+9. Create the constant buffer.
+10. Create synchronization objects and wait until assets have been uploaded to the GPU